Temasek Cares

-Temasek Cares funds programmes that contribute to the well-being, dignity, and livelihood of the underprivileged in Singapore through its four thrusts of "building people", "building community", "building capability", and "rebuilding lives".
+Backed by four endowments, Temasek Cares' stated goal was to improve the lives of the underprivileged in Singapore.
 It has aided nearly 17,600 individuals in Singapore over the last five years.

 History

 In March 2014, Temasek up a new endowment fund of S$40 million to commemorate its 40th anniversary.
-The new Temasek Emergency Preparedness Fund (T-PREP Fund), administered by Temasek Cares, will help with programmes to enable people to be prepared and cope with different emergency situations.
+The new Temasek Emergency Preparedness Fund (T-PREP Fund) was administered by Temasek Cares.

 2013/2014

-In 2013/2014, S$6.7 million were committed to supporting 4,750 beneficiaries through 18 new programmes.
-New initiatives for the year included programmes that support children with learning and development delays, programmes that support educational support for youths, and programmes that help adults with mental challenges.
+In 2013/2014, S$6.7 million was committed to supporting 4,750 beneficiaries through 18 new programmes.
+New initiatives for the year included programmes that support children with learning and development delays and programmes that help adults with mental challenges.

 2012/2013

 In 2012/2013, S$4.55 million in grants were committed to 14 programmes including new and differentiated models of care for over 4,700 Singaporeans and their families.
-Various stakeholders including voluntary welfare organisations (VWOs), government agencies, sector administrators, and grassroots organisations worked together to provide intervention for children with learning needs from socially challenged families.

 2011/2012

 In 2011/2012, more than S$3.33 million were committed to fund 15 programmes for more than 3,750 under-privileged individuals in Singapore.
 Supported programmes include those that reach out to Singaporeans with mental challenges, children with learning and developmental delays, abused women and their children, and frail elderly requiring long-term care.